 The most common hydrothermal feature in Yellowstone.

 Superheated water cools as it reaches the surface, sinks, and is replaced by hotter water from below.

 This process, known as convection, prevents water from reaching the temperature needed to set off an eruption.

 Hot springs with a constriction in their plumbing system.

-This allows pressure to built to the point where an eruption occurs to release the built up pressure.
+This allows pressure to build to the point where an eruption occurs to release the built up pressure.